Skip to main content

 Run the smallest stack that lets you ship and log a weekly ASO decision.
 Upgrade only when your current setup blocks execution quality, decision speed, or traceability.

 A practical order is: start with one tool you can verify in your own workflow, defer unclear tools, and only then test broader intelligence-suite options.
-In this evidence set, no tool has first-party-verified task-level proof, so confidence stays conservative.
+No tool has first-party-verified task-level proof, so confidence stays conservative.

 To avoid premature upgrades, use one operational check after two weekly cycles: did the tool produce a visible input, a shipped change, and a clear decision record?
 If not, switch or defer instead of expanding spend.